 Motor vehicle accidents continue to be a significant cause for concern across Houston and throughout Texas.
 Unfortunately, driver negligence is one of the most common causes of these collisions.
 Unsafe driving can take many forms, but lane change accidents often produce some of the most devastating injuries.

 If you suffered severe injuries in a lane change accident in Harris County and are unsure where to turn for help, a dedicated Houston lane change accident lawyer at Loncar Lyon Jenkins can provide the guidance and support you need.
-Our team will help you recover maximum compensation for your damages.
+Our team of Houston car accident lawyers will help you recover maximum compensation for your damages.

 Injuries Seen in Lane Change Accidents in Houston